Prescribing Morse scalar curvatures: critical points at infinity: Introduction

 exponentially fast, cf. \eqref{subcritical_principal_behaviour}.

 \

-Consequently zero weak limit flow lines for this energy decreasing flow and finite energy zero weak limit subcritical blow-up solutions display the same limiting behaviour and, since from the computation of the second derivative $\partial^{2} J_{\tau}$ at the latter subcritical blow-up solutions the induced change of topology of sublevel sets is known according to their Morse index, the same change of topology is induced by corresponding critical points at infinity, which we will discuss in Section \ref{on_the_notion}, but we may imagine at this point as none compact flow lines inducing a change of topology of sublevel sets, cf. Figure \ref{Fig_cp_at_infty_pic_3}.
-Hence \begin{thm} Let $(M,g)$ be a compact manifold of dimension $n \geq 5$ of positive Yamabe invariant and let $K : M \longrightarrow \R$ be a positive Morse function satisfying \eqref{nd}.
+Consequently zero weak limit flow lines for this energy decreasing flow $\Phi$ and finite energy zero weak limit subcritical blow-up solutions display the same limiting behaviour.
+And, since from the computation of the second derivative $\partial^{2} J_{\tau}$ at the latter subcritical blow-up solutions the induced change of topology of sublevel sets is known according to their Morse index, the same change of topology is induced by corresponding \textit{critical points at infinity}, for whose definition we refer to \cite{bab_calc_var} and Section \ref{section_critical_points_at_infinity}. \begin{thm} Let $(M,g)$ be a compact manifold of dimension $n \geq 5$ with positive Yamabe invariant and let $K : M \longrightarrow \R$ be a positive Morse function satisfying \eqref{nd}.
 Let $x_1, \dots, x_q$ be distinct critical points of $K$ with negative Laplacian.